 They are known to be suspicious of strangers, especially if they are not properly socialized; this may cause them to bark at strangers or guests.

-However, if the dog is socialized at a young age, then this can be managed.
+However, if you socialize a dog at a young age, then this can be managed.

 Regardless, this breed is known to be protective of their families and some barking is to be expected, but they are not typically described as aggressive.